Updated on: October 1, 2024

 🥇1.
 1Password — Best Overall Windows Password Manager in 2024

 During my tests, the 1Password desktop app worked smoothly on Windows, letting me easily generate, organize, and share passwords.
-I also like that 1Password is compatible with Windows Hello, so I could use my fingerprint and face ID to quickly access my password vault.
-1Password also supports Windows Hello companion devices like fingerprint readers or USB keys on older devices.
+The browser extension never failed to fill in my passwords automatically.
+Moreover, there’s a dedicated Windows app, which means 1Password is compatible with Windows Hello.
+So I could use my fingerprint and face ID to access my password vault quickly and stay logged into the extension while the Windows app was open.
+It also supports Windows Hello companion devices like fingerprint readers or USB keys on older devices.

 1Password comes with the following features:

 I was also impressed by 1Password’s security audit feature (Watchtower), which made it easy for me to check which of my passwords were weak, duplicated, or compromised.
-This feature, along with good recovery options and multi-factor authentication, helps ensure that 1Password itself doesn’t become a single point of failure.
-It’s also cool that 1Password’s security auditing feature monitors credit card expiration dates, too, notifying you if your cards are expiring soon and need to be replaced.
+It’s accessed through the Windows app and makes fixing security issues simple.
+As a bonus, it even alerts you when saved credit cards are about to expire.

 I was excited to see that 1Password also supports passkey authentication.
-This feature allows users to move away from traditional passwords and instead use cryptography keys — which not only enhances user experience but also strengthens account security.
-Although passkeys are currently only supported on a few websites, their potential is evident, and it’s great to see 1Password include this feature.
+This allows users to move away from traditional passwords and instead use cryptography keys — which strengthens account security.

-1Password Individual includes unlimited passwords on unlimited devices, 2FA, password sharing, password auditing, dark web monitoring, and 1 GB of encrypted file storage, and 1Password Families adds a shared vault, coverage for up to 5 users, and account recovery.
+1Password Individual includes unlimited passwords on unlimited devices, 2FA, password sharing, password auditing, dark web monitoring, and 1 GB of encrypted file storage, and 1Password Families adds a shared vault and coverage for up to 5 users.
 1Password starts at $2.99 / month, and it’s the only password manager on the list that lets you add as many users as you want under 1 family plan for a small extra cost per person, which is great for large families or households (1Password is our top password manager for families in 2024).

 Bottom Line:

-1Password is a secure and user-friendly Windows password manager with lots of features — it has strong encryption, a wide range of 2FA options, password security auditing, dark web monitoring, secure password sharing, account recovery, virtual payment cards, Travel Mode, and much more.
-Its intuitive Windows app makes it easy to use all of its features (even for new users), and it’s an excellent choice for both individual users and families (you can add as many users as you want to its family plan).
+1Password is a secure and user-friendly password manager with a great Windows app and lots of features — it has strong encryption, a wide range of 2FA options, password security auditing, dark web monitoring, secure password sharing, account recovery, virtual payment cards, Travel Mode, and much more.
+Its intuitive Windows app means that, unlike most password managers, it can work outside your browser.
+1Password is an excellent choice for individual users and families (you can add as many users as you want to its family plan).
 You can try all of the premium features with a 14-day free trial.

 Read the full 1Password review >